OfficeDev/office-js-docs-pr/docs/excel/show-hide-add-in.md

 An Office Add-in can include any of the following parts:

-- a task pane
+- A task pane
-- a UI-less function file
+- A UI-less function file
-- an Excel custom function
+- An Excel custom function

-Until now, if an add-in had more than one of these parts, then each part ran in its own separate JavaScript runtime, with its own global object and global variables.
+By default, each part runs in its own separate JavaScript runtime, with its own global object and global variables.

 It's possible for add-ins with two or more parts to share a common JavaScript runtime.
 This shared runtime feature enables new preview APIs that hide and reopen the task pane while the add-in runs.